aserowy/thebook/docs/concepts/dispose_unsafe_in_csharp.md

 ---
-title: How to dispose unsafe in C#
+title: How to dispose 'unsafe' in C#
 authors:
     - Alexander Serowy
 ---